rsergio07/GCP-SRE-Hands-ON-Training/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Community and Contributions

+This course is open-source and community-driven.
+Contributions are welcome through:

+- **Issue reporting for bugs or unclear instructions**
+- **Exercise improvements and additional scenarios**
+- **Documentation enhancements and troubleshooting guides**
+- **Video recommendations for theory sections**

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines.

 ---